dchandra1985/portfolio/_posts/2018-01-12-Explore Box Plot.md

 America_gdp = visual[visual.region == 'America'].gdp_per_capita
 ```

-Data Normalization
+Data Normalization:

-1) Tranforms the data in the range between 0 to 1.
+* Tranforms the data in the range between 0 to 1.
-2) Make the data consistent so that helps to compare the different data in a same scale format
+* Make the data consistent so that helps to compare the different data in a same scale format

 ```python